Random field theory-based p-values: A review of the SPM implementation: Background

 \subsubsection{Gaussian random fields}

-We next introduce a central class of random fields for RFP, Gaussian random fields, and use these to make the abstract definitions of random fields, their associated expectation, covariance, and variance functions, as well as the concept of stationarity more concrete.
+We next introduce a central class of random fields for RFT, Gaussian random fields, and use these to make the definitions of random fields, their associated expectation, covariance, and variance functions, as well as the concept of stationarity more concrete.

 \begin{definition}[Gaussian random field] A Gaussian random field (GRF) on a domain $S \subset \mathbb{R}^D$ is a random field $G(x), x \in S$, such that every finite-dimensional vector of random variables is distributed according to a multivariate Gaussian distribution.